tirkarthi/advent-2017-maze-rust-haskell/README.md

 is less efficient than the more direct `mapLinesM`.
 Adding `INLINE` also speeds it up, fairly obviously.

+I haven't tried compiling via LLVM.
+I'm unable to get the backend to work on OS X. Someone else can try that.

 Overall the programs run in the same order of magnitude in speed.

 ## Haskell runtime stats